kid-gorgeous/tradeAI/README.md

     - (WIP) Full-Stack Application features....
 (Flask???, Streamlit???)

 #### Usage and TODOs:
     - Improving on overall modility of the application.
-Most python files are not encapsulated yet, and are still underdevelopment.
+Most python files are not encapsulated yet, and are still under development.
     - The menu, and overall functionality of the application needs to be reanalysized on ease of use
     - The front end of the application needs work
     - Requirements must be documented